 These scenarios, supported by the accompanying database described in the Appendix, can be used as the basis of further analysis of these stabilization cases and the underlying reference scenario.
+There are a variety of possible applications of atmospheric stabilization.
 For example, the scenarios could be used as the basis for analysis of the climate implications.
 Such studies might begin with the radiative forcing levels of each scenario, with the individual gas concentrations (applying separate radiation codes) or with the emissions (applying separate models of the carbon cycle and of the atmospheric chemistry of the non-CO2 GHGs).
 Such applications could be made directly in climate models that do not incorporate a three-dimensional atmosphere and detailed biosphere model.
 For the larger models, some approximation would need to be imposed to allocate the short-lived gases by latitude or grid cell.
 Such an effort would need to include an estimate of the emissions (or concentrations) of the reflecting and absorbing aerosols.
 This result could be achieved by the use of sub-models linked to scenario results for energy use by fuel.

-The scenarios could also be used as a point of departure for partial equilibrium analysis of technology development.
-Because these models compute energy prices under the various scenarios, the results can be used for analysis of the cost performance of new technologies and to serve as a basis for analysis of rates of market penetration.
+The scenarios could also be used as a jumping off point for partial equilibrium analysis of technology development.
+Because these models compute the prices of fossil fuels under the various scenarios, the results can be used for analysis of the target cost performance of new technologies and to serve as a basis for analysis of rates of market penetration.
 Differences in results between the three models give an impression of the types of market challenges that new options will face.

 In addition, these studies could form the foundation of analysis of the non-climate environmental implications of implementing potential new energy sources at a large scale.
-Such analysis was beyond the scope of the present study, but information is provided that could form a basis for such analysis, such as the potential effects on the U.S. and the globe of implied volumes of CCS and biomass production, or of nuclear expansion that results in some of the scenarios.
+Such analysis was beyond the scope of the present study, but information is provided that could form a basis for such analysis, e.g., the potential effects on the U.S. and the globe of implied volumes of CCS and biomass production, or of nuclear expansion that results in some of the scenarios.

-The scenarios could also be used in comparative mode.
-Just as many lessons were learned by comparing the differences between the three modeling teams' scenarios, still more could be learned by extending the comparison to scenarios that pre-date these or come after, including scenarios developed using entirely different approaches.
-For example, some scenario exercises do not apply an economic model with detailed analysis of energy markets of the type used here.
-Such scenarios could be compared against those here to gain insight into the role of economic factors.
+Of course, the scenarios can also be used in comparative mode.
+That is, just as many lessons were learned by comparing the differences between the three modeling teams' scenarios, still more could be learned by extending the comparison to scenarios that predate these or come after, including scenarios developed using entirely different approaches.
+Some scenario exercises do not apply an economic model with detailed analysis of energy markets of the type used here.
+Rather, they build up estimates from engineering descriptions of particular technologies and assumptions about low- or no-cost emissions reductions that result from market failures of one kind or another.
+These scenarios provide descriptions of energy-market behavior and, in particular, of energy prices that can be used as a structure for assessing and calibrating scenarios developed by other means.

-Finally, these scenarios might be used to explore the welfare effects of the different stabilization targets.
+Finally, we could imagine the scenarios being used to analyze of the welfare effects of the different stabilization targets.
 Such work was beyond the scope of the analysis specified in the Prospectus.
-However, the results do contain information that can be used to calculate indicators of consumer impact in the U.S., such as by using the changes in prices and quantities of fuels in moving from one stabilization level to another.
-(The reader is reminded, however, that these welfare effects do not include the benefits that alternative stabilization levels might yield in reduced climate change risk or ancillary effects, such as effects on air pollution).
+However, the results do contain information that can be used to calculate indicators of consumer impact in the U.S., e.g., by using the changes in prices and quantities of fuels in moving from one stabilization level to another.